Show All Answers

 In mid-February to mid-March most of the positions that will be available during the summer months are posted on the website at lafayetteco.gov/jobs.
 The minimum age of applicants for a Junior Ranger position is 14 and Lafayette residents are preferred; the Lifeguard position minimum age is 15 certification is required but training is provided, Customer Service Associates, Cashiers and Aides usually have to be at least 16 years of age; Seasonal Workers at the Indian Peaks Golf Course can be as young as 16.
 Seasonal Parks positions which require driving a truck and trailer requires 18 as the minimum age.
 Police Officer and Firefighters minimum age is 21.

-Just mail a check made out to the City of Lafayette with One Lafayette in the memo line to:City of Lafayette - One LafayetteAttn: Debbie Wilmot 1290 S. Public Rd.Lafayette, CO 80026
+Just mail a check made out to the City of Lafayette with One Lafayette in the memo line to:City of Lafayette - One LafayetteAttn: Deputy City Administrator 1290 S. Public Rd.Lafayette, CO 80026

-The City of Lafayette understands that some member’s of its community need assistance.
+The City of Lafayette understands that some community members need assistance.
 There are organizations in place to help and we help them.
-We donate all of the dollars donated to us to organizations that service our community.
+The City distributes funds to organizations that service our community.
 In this way, we are building a community with heart.

 Volunteer opportunities are released as News Items on the Volunteer Home page.
 They also appear on our Job Opportunities module with Government jobs.com or if you prefer, email the Volunteer Committee.